 a.
 Regular Exercise

-• Exercise supports microbial diversity and aids digestion.
-Even 30 minutes of walking daily helps.
+Physical activity increases microbial diversity and supports digestion.
+Even 30 minutes of walking daily can make a big difference.

 b.
 Stress Management

-• Practice meditation, journaling, or deep breathing to reduce cortisol levels that harm gut flora.
+Practices like meditation, journaling, deep breathing, and yoga help reduce cortisol levels that damage gut bacteria.

 c.
 Quality Sleep

-• Poor sleep affects digestion and the brain-gut axis.
-Aim for 7–8 hours of sleep daily.
+Poor sleep disrupts digestion and the gut–brain axis.
+Aim for 7–8 hours of quality sleep every night.

 e.
 Mindful Eating